-- 1.6.1 Whilst we will be collecting the same data as we did in previous years, designated service providers are still recommended to consider the data request as soon as possible.
-It may take some time to gather the data requested and the deadline for submission is 17:00 on 30 April 2022. - 1.6.2 Each designated service provider will receive an email sent to their myJFSC contact indicating that there are documents available for download through myJFSC. - 1.6.3 The contact will be able to download the JPF Excel workbook which will be populated with the names of the JPFs that our records show the designated service provider provides services to. - 1.6.4 Once the JPF Excel workbook has been downloaded it can be forwarded to the relevant persons within the designated service provider for completion.
-However, note that only one consolidated completed JPF Excel workbook per designated service provider should be submitted through myJFSC by the designated contact. - 1.6.5 Notwithstanding who has responsibility for submitting the data, the governing body of the designated service provider and the governing body of the JPF should have oversight of the content of the submission made on their behalf. - 1.6.6 With the exception of spreadsheet ZC6- Freetext Explanations, all parts of each question should be answered.
-Consequently, where there is a nil return, insert a "0" where relevant, in each row. - 1.6.7 Where responses to any questions require further explanation provide this on the spreadsheet ZC6- Freetext Explanations. - 1.6.8 No answers are expected for JPFs that are in liquidation, liquidated, terminating or terminated or where the designated service provider has ceased to act (subject to 1.4.4 and 1.4.5 above).
-Use ZC6: Freetext Explanations - identifying the JPF and providing an explanation of why no answers are being provided i.e. terminated/liquidated/ceased to act.
+- 2.6.1 Whilst we will be collecting the same data as in previous years, designated service providers are still recommended to consider the data request as soon as possible.
+It may take some time to gather the data requested and the deadline for submission is 17:00 on 30 April 2026. - 2.6.2 Each designated service provider will receive an email sent to their myJFSC data collection contact indicating that there are documents available for download through myJFSC. - 2.6.3 The myJFSC data collection contact will be able to download the JPF Excel workbook which will be populated with the names of the JPFs that the JFSC's records show the designated service provider provides services to. - 2.6.4 Once the JPF Excel workbook has been downloaded it can be forwarded to the relevant persons within the designated service provider for completion.
+However, please note that only one consolidated completed JPF Excel workbook per designated service provider should be submitted through the JFSC Portal by the JFSC Portal contact. - 2.6.5 Notwithstanding who has responsibility for submitting the data, the governing body of the designated service provider and the governing body of the JPF should have oversight of the content of the submission made on their behalf. - 2.6.6 With the exception of spreadsheet ZC6- Freetext Explanations, all parts of each question should be answered.
+Consequently, where there is a nil return, insert a "0" where relevant, in each row.

+- 2.6.7 Where responses to any questions require further explanation please provide this on the spreadsheet ZC6- Freetext Explanations. - 2.6.8 No answers are expected for JPFs that are in liquidation, liquidated, terminating or terminated or where the designated service provider has ceased to act (subject to 2.4.4 and 2.4.5 above).
+Please use ZC6: Freetext Explanations - identifying the JPF and providing an explanation of why no answers are being provided i.e. terminated/liquidated/ceased to act.

-1.7 Integrity checking your submission
+2.7 Integrity checking your submission

-- 1.7.1 For each JPF, the following should add to the same total number, as the questions analyse the total number of investors: - (a) Type of investors: sum of ZC3(b)(i) to (iii) - (b) By risk category: sum of ZC3(c)(i)(i) to (iii).
+- 2.7.1 For each JPF, the following should add to the same total number, as the questions analyse the total number of investors: - (a) Type of investors: sum of ZC3(b)(i) to (iii) - (b) By risk category: sum of ZC3(c)(i)(i) to (iii)